nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 ============
 The classes described here are ordered by how they control one another.
 In general, classes later on control the classes described earlier.
-Every class described here is a QCoDeS `ParameterNode`, and their properties are `Parameters <Parameter>`, and so they benefit from all the features provided by these.
+Every class described here is a QCoDeS ParameterNode, and their properties are Parameters, and so they benefit from all the features provided by these.
 See `Parameter guide <in-depth guides/Parameter guide>` and `ParameterNode guide <in-depth guides/ParameterNode guide>` for more information.

 InstrumentInterface
 ---------------------
-Each instrument has a corresponding QCoDeS `Instrument` driver that facilitates communication with the user via Python.
+Each instrument has a corresponding QCoDeS :class:`~qcodes.instrument.base.Instrument` driver that facilitates communication with the user via Python.
 These drivers usually directly copy the commands described in the instrument manual, and occasionally add some features.
 As a result, each Instrument is controlled slightly differently.